Skip to main content

 Free Node.js hosting platforms to deploy your app #

 Ok, let’s cut the rant and get to deploying a demo application.
-For this illustration I will use A node.js Express API that talks with a PostgreSQL database on ElephantSQL.
+For this illustration I will use A node.js Express Tutorial with Pug.

-This is a simple quotes API and you can find the code open-source on Github.
+This is a demo project to show how to build a demo app with Express js and Pug and you can find the code open-source on Github.
 Time to see this app hosted for free on Render.

 Render #